Measles is a very contagious (easily spread) illness caused by a virus.

 - Acetaminophen (Tylenol)

 - Humidified air

 Some children may need vitamin A supplements, which reduce the risk of death and complications in children who do not get enough vitamin A.

 Those who do not have complications such as pneumonia do very well.

 When to Contact a Medical Professional

 Call your health care provider if you or your child has symptoms of measles.

-Routine immunization is highly effective for preventing measles.
-People who are not immunized, or who have not received the full immunization are at high risk for catching the disease.
+Getting vaccinated is a very effective way to prevent measles.
+People who are not immunized, or who have not received the full immunization are at high risk of catching the disease.

 Mason WH.
 Measles.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW III, et al., eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 238.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 238.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Editorial update: 04/23/2015.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.